Project Roll Out

 While once fairly rare, now over 80% of foreign bribery cases are resolved through negotiated settlements or non-trial resolutions.
 That percentage is growing as more and more countries accept, formally or informally, the desirability of resolving complex and costly foreign bribery investigations through non-trial resolutions.

-There are, however, difficult issues that need to be resolved, and international guidelines are necessary and desirable.
+There are, however, difficult issues that need to be resolved, and the new international guidelines are necessary and desirable.

 In the process of investigating national practices for resolving foreign bribery cases without full trials, the subcommittee learned that the term 'non-trial resolution' was a more appropriate term than 'negotiated settlement', and accordingly changed its name.